md-riaz/wc-manual-pay/TESTING.md

 1. Navigate to WooCommerce > Manual Pay
 2. View Transactions tab
 3. Test filters:
-   - Filter by status: "pending"
+   - Filter by status: "NEW"
-   - Filter by status: "used"
+   - Filter by status: "USED"
    - Filter by provider: "bkash"
 4. View Audit Log tab
 5. Check pagination